MProuts/enron/README.md

 ```

 While the cache is built, a [trie](https://en.wikipedia.org/wiki/Trie) is also
 created and saved in `cache/trie.pickle`.
-The search engine loads this trie on
+The `CacheSearchEngine` class loads this trie on
 initialization (once for each cli session) and uses it to determine which
 complete words exist for a given prefix.
 Results each of those words can then be
 read directly from `cache/<word>.csv`.